-To enable Infected Device Prevention and Blocking:
+To enable infected device prevention and blocking:

 - 1. From the navigation panel, go to General > AiProtection. - 2.
-From the AiProtection main page, click on Network Protection. - 3.
-From the Infected Device Prevention and Blocking pane, click ON.
+From the AiProtection main page, click Infected Device Prevention and Blocking.

 To configure Alert Preference:

 - 1. From the Infected Device Prevention and Blocking pane, click Alert Preference. - 2.
 Select or key in the e-mail provider, e-mail account, and password then click Apply.